Soturnia

 Soturnia is an extinct genus of procolophonid parareptile.
 It is known from rocks of the Late Triassic-age Caturrita Formation of the municipality of Faxinal do Soturno in the geopark of Paleorrota, Brazil.
 Soturnia was named in 2003 by Cisneros and Schultz; the type species is S. caliodon.
 It was a leptopleuroninae procolophonid.

+Palaeobiology

+Ontogeny

+As S. caliodon matured, its rostrum grew longer and the number of teeth it contained increased.